Anne Murray discography

 The discography for Canadian country-pop singer Anne Murray includes 32 studio albums, 15 compilation albums and 76 singles.
 Murray has sold over 55 million records across the world, becoming one of the best-selling Canadian artists in history.
-She has scored 10 number one hits on Hot Country Songs and 8 number one hits on Adult Contemporary Chart.
+She has scored 10 number one hits on the Hot Country Songs and 8 on the Adult Contemporary Chart.

-According to Recording Industry Association of America, Murray has certified sales of 15.5 million records in the US.
+According to the Recording Industry Association of America, Murray has certified sales of 15.5 million records in the US.
 In 1987, she became the first female country artist to earn a triple platinum album.
 Murray was also the first Canadian female solo artist to score a number one hit on US Billboard charts.
+Her catalogue has amassed over 1 billion streams.